WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

     split_variant_columns()
 ```

 ### Run the scripts

 Now we have both the datasets and scripts ready, let's run these scripts.
 I am using 64 cpus to parallel the process, you can choose your own specification.
+Note that we are in `annovar/` folder.

 ```
 ### sQTL
 python process_sQTL.py
-perl index_annovar.pl sQTL_catalog_py_output/final_sQTL_annovar_raw.txt -outfile humandb/hg38_sQTL.txt --commentfile sQTL_catalog_py_output/final_sQTL_annovar_comment.txt
+index_annovar.pl sQTL_catalog_py_output/final_sQTL_annovar_raw.txt -outfile humandb/hg38_sQTL.txt --commentfile sQTL_catalog_py_output/final_sQTL_annovar_comment.txt

 ### eQTL
 python process_eQTL.py